Urinary tract infection (UTI) - including symptoms treatment and prevention

 How are UTIs diagnosed?

-A doctor may diagnose a UTI based on your symptoms.
-A urine test in the doctor’s surgery (urine dipstick) can provide evidence to support the diagnosis of a UTI.
+A urine test urine dipstick can provide evidence to support the diagnosis of a UTI.
 A urine sample will usually be sent to a laboratory to identify the specific cause of the infection and to help determine the correct antibiotic for treatment.

 Treatment of a UTI

-Proven UTIs can usually be treated effectively with antibiotics.
-It is important to complete the full course that your doctor has prescribed, even if you are feeling better.
 If the full course is not completed, this can lead to antimicrobial resistance (see below).
-If your symptoms do not improve, or only improve slightly, then you will need to see your doctor again.
+If your symptoms do not improve, or only improve slightly, then you will need to see a doctor.

 It is important to drink plenty of water while you are taking antibiotics to treat your UTI, in order to flush your urinary system.
 Make sure you empty your bladder completely each time you urinate.